Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 What Daily Use Looks Like

-A research-heavy week shows the gap clearly.
+A research-heavy week shows the gap.
 In Evernote, a clipped article lands in the inbox notebook in two seconds, the OCR layer kicks in within the hour, and a search for a phrase you remember from a screenshot returns the right note per Evernote compare-plans page (May 2026).
 The cost is monthly: $14.99 for Personal, $17.99 for Professional, plus the lock-in to .enex if you ever export.

 In Obsidian, the same article gets clipped via the official Web Clipper into a Markdown file, dropped in a folder you control, and connected to existing notes via [[wikilinks]].
 Per Obsidian pricing page (May 2026), the personal license is free indefinitely, so the only ongoing cost is Sync ($4/month annual) or you bring your own (iCloud, Dropbox, Git).
 The cost is in setup: an hour to install the clipper, configure templates, and decide on a folder structure.